BYRIO/krita-webdoc-zh/user_manual/painting_with_assistants.rst

 .. image:: /images/en/Assistants_vanishing_point_logic_03.png

 Because any given set of lines has a vanishing point(outside of the ones flat on the view-plane), there can be an infinite amount of vanishing points in a linear perspective.
-Therefore Krita allows you to set vanishing points yourself instead of forcing you to only use a few.
+Therefore, Krita allows you to set vanishing points yourself instead of forcing you to only use a few.

 Fish Eye perspective
 ~~~~~~~~~~~~~~~~~~~~